Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 If the ears develop infections no matter what you try, the only alternative is a surgical change.
 Many holistic veterinarians are against this procedure, but for dogs with polyps or chronically swollen ears, this might be your only answer.

 The ear canals are totally removed and your dog is left with his eardrum exposed.

 Is There a Solution for All Dogs?

 For all dogs, I recommend keeping the ears clean and dry.
 This is the best chance of keeping your dog from getting ear infections over and over.

 I wish I could tell you that one medication is always going to work in all cases.
-Traditional vets will prescribe an antibiotic like gentamycin or an antifungal medication, as well as using a steroid against the inflammation and swelling.
+Traditional vets will prescribe an antibiotic like gentamycin or an antifungal medication, as well as use a steroid against inflammation and swelling.
 Holistic vets might try garlic, witch hazel, or probiotic yogurt.

 Why are there so many different treatments?
 It is because nothing works all of the time.

 No matter who does the prescribing, treating ear infections that keep coming back is just a hit-and-miss procedure.
 If you have an experienced vet available, follow his or her recommendations.